weprovide/aviate/readme.md

 module.exports = {
     // Defaults to http://localhost:8080 when not provided
     host: 'http://localhost:8080/',
+    // The external Host is only needed running aviate in a docker container this is the proxy url of the docker container
+    externalHost: '<url of docker container>',
     // Location to copy production assets to (usually one directory)
     distLocations: [
         path.join(__dirname, 'your/production/assets/directory')